 - Critical-thinking skills

 What skills will I learn in this program?

-Students who enroll in Hocking College’s Architectural and Mechanical Design program will study the following subjects over four semesters:
+Students who enroll in Hocking College’s Advanced Manufacturing and Engineering Technologies program will study the following subjects over four semesters:

 - Architectural design